jerinsam/dbt-learn-hands-on/install_and_config/2-dbt-install/script-dockerfile-execute.md

     - **FROM** - specifies the base image to use for the new image.
 In this case, python :3.12-slim is used as the base image
     - **WORKDIR** - sets the working directory in the container to /usr/local/app
     - **COPY** - copies files from the current directory into the container at the specified path
-    - **RUN** - executes a command in the container.
+    - **RUN** - executes a command while creating the image.
 In this case, it installs the python packages mentioned in the requirements.txt file
     - **CMD** - specifies the default command to run when the container is started.
 In this case, CMD ["tail", "-f", "/dev/null"] is used to keep the container running indefinitely.
     - **Volume** - Specify the container path which will be mapped to the host machine path.
 In this case, the /usr/local/app directory is used.

-- **Scripts -**
+- **Docker Execution Commands -**
   - Open the WSL (Windows Subsystem for Linux)terminal and navigate to the directory where the Dockerfile is located.
   - Run the command `docker build -t <image-name> .` to build the Docker image
     - **docker build**: This is the command to initiate the image building process